 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
 The same problems that may affect the Siamese can also affect the Balinese, including the following:

 The fine, silky coat of the Balinese is easily cared for.
 Comb it once or twice a week with a stainless steel comb to remove dead hair.
 A bath is rarely necessary.
 Brush the teeth to prevent periodontal disease.
 Daily dental hygiene is best, but weekly brushing is better than nothing.

 Wipe the corners of the eyes with a soft, damp cloth to remove any discharge.
 Use a separate area of the cloth for each eye so you don’t run the risk of spreading any infection.
 Check the ears weekly.
 If they look dirty, wipe them out with a cotton ball or soft damp cloth moistened with a 50-50 mixture of cider vinegar and warm water.
 Avoid using cotton swabs, which can damage the interior of the ear.

+Keep the litter box spotlessly clean.
+Like all cats, Balinese are very particular about bathroom hygiene.
 It’s a good idea to keep a Balinese as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Balinese who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

-Coat Color And Grooming
+Balinese Coat Color And Grooming

 Except for coat length, the Siamese and the Balinese are indistinguishable, having a svelte but muscular body with long lines and a wedge-shaped head that is long and tapering from the narrow point of the nose outward to the tips of the ears, forming a triangle.
 The unusually large ears are wide at the base and pointed at the tip, giving them the same triangular shape as the head.
 Medium-size eyes are almond-shaped.

-The body is often described as tubular and is supported by long, slim legs, with the hind legs higher than the front legs.
-The Balinese walks on small, dainty, oval paws and swishes a long, plumed tail that tapers to a fine point.
-The appearance of the body is softened by a medium-length coat that is fine and silky.
-It is longest on the plumed tail.
+The Balinese comes in the same point colors as the Siamese: seal, chocolate, blue and lilac.
+The eyes are always a deep, vivid blue.
 The Traditional Cat Association recognizes a Balinese of a different type: one with a more rounded head and body.
 It also has a fluffier coat that is long over the entire body, unlike the show Balinese, whose coat is longest on the tail.